-^{} Unit class B A is exclusively available to investors for whom Joh.
+^{} The unit class Berenberg European Focus Fund B A is exclusively available to investors for whom Joh.
 Berenberg, Gossler & Co.
 KG provides the financial service of financial portfolio management (asset management) throughout the period when that service is provided, and it may exclusively be subscribed to and/or exchanged by such persons.